 We hope these natural playground ideas inspire you to create your own eco-friendly, organic play space for your preschoolers to actively explore nature.

-However, building an entirely new natural playscape can be a large investment for any preschool.
-That’s why we’ve created this list of easy to implement natural playground ideas so you can start incorporating natural play activities into your child care facility’s outdoor space immediately.
+That’s why we’ve created this list of easy to implement natural preschool playground ideas and preschool playground equipment so you can start incorporating natural play activities into your child care facility’s outdoor space immediately.

 Wood is naturally grounding, and even the most rambunctious of preschool activities can have a sense of order with wooden playing materials.
 It is also quite open-ended and its use in play episodes is as boundless as the imagination.

-- Use an arrangement of stumps or logs in a circle to create a natural seating area or meeting place.
+- Use an arrangement of stumps or logs in a circle to create a natural seating area or meeting place in your preschool play area.
 Arrange stumps in a semi-circular fashion to form a performance or story-telling space.

 - A series of stumps in differing heights creates a challenging spot to step or jump across.
 Ensure that no pieces will tip over by burying at least a third of each below ground.

 - Create the edges of a sandbox using logs, filling the center with sand for a free-form play area.